WilliamArnberg/Portfolio/content/articles/Cooking_Grandma_article.md

 summary: "Gamejam"

 ---
+The game jam was held over a 3-day period, and I am very proud of the project and what me and my other team-mates achieved in such a small amount of time.

+The theme of the game jam was ***Combination***.
+The game won **Best-Narrative** and the **Students Choice** awards.

 You play as a Chef who is running a diner in a busy part of town, the chef is serving a most unusual customer.

 ##### The Diner